-Statement by José Manuel BARROSO, EC President following EC Vice-President Viviane Reding statement on the Roma situation: extracts
+Statement by José Manuel BARROSO, EC President following EC Vice-President Viviane Reding statement on the situation of the Roma: extracts

-On 14 September 2010, Viviane Reding, stated that the EC is considering taking legal action against France regarding its expulsion of Roma.
+On 14 September, Viviane Reding stated that the EC is considering legal action against France over its deportations of Roma.

-She made this decision after considering a "situation which gave the impression that the people are being removed from a Member State of the EU just because they belong to an ethnic minority.
+She made this decision after considering a "situation which gave the impression that that the people are being removed from a member State of the EU just because they belong to an ethnic minority.
 This is a situation I had thought Europe would not have to witness again after the Second World War", she declared in front of journalists gathered in the press room of the European Commission.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.